Arrests.org Official ND – Search North Dakota Arrest Records

 Level 1 background checks are name-based searches that assess local records at the county or state level.
 They provide insights into the subject’s employment and criminal history, though they may be less accurate due to relying solely on a name.

 Level 2 background checks are more comprehensive, offering national-scale results.
-These checks necessitate the subject’s fingerprints to be submitted to the Federal Bureau of Investigations (FBI).
+These checks necessitate the subject’s fingerprints to be submitted to the Federal Bureau of Investigation (FBI).
 The information obtained includes previous addresses, marriages, employers, credit and educational history, as well as details about prior and pending criminal charges, convictions, civil judgments, arrest records, sex crimes, and past incarcerations.
 Level 2 background checks are often required for roles involving children, the elderly, and certain healthcare positions.

 Obtaining a Level 1 background check can be done through the North Dakota Office of the Attorney General’s Bureau of Criminal Investigations (BCI).
 Applicants can request a Criminal History Record Check, which allows for either name-based or fingerprint-based searches.
 Detailed instructions on conducting a Level 1 check can be found under the heading “Obtain ND Criminal Records Through the North Dakota Bureau of Criminal Investigation (BCI).”